Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 The best WordPress permalink structure for SEO will improve user experience and search engine ranking.

-However, the best URL structure for your site will depend on your content type, as I said in this post.
-Using %postname% after the domain name is ideal if your content is non-time sensitive.
-You can add the category base tag to help users know more about content.
+However, as I said in this post, the best URL structure for your site will depend on your content type.
+Using %postname% after the domain name is ideal if your content is non-time-sensitive.
+You can add the category base tag to help users learn more about content.

-For sites publishing time-sensitive information like politics, celebrity news, and sports, adding post dates and other timestamps can help bring more value to the content and help users and search engines learn more about content relevancy to search queries.
+For sites publishing time-sensitive information like politics, celebrity news, and sports, adding post dates and other timestamps can add more value to the content and help users and search engines learn more about the content’s relevance to search queries.